-In this article, we look at the JC virus, the dangers of PML, and the link between JC and MS. We also cover how doctors diagnose and treat PML.
+This article will look at the JC virus, the dangers of PML, and the link between the JC virus and MS. It will also cover how doctors diagnose and treat PML.

-The JC virus occurs in the blood samples of 70 to 90 percent of people worldwide, and typically has no effect on its carriers.
+The JC virus is present in the blood samples of 70–90% of people worldwide, according to one review.
+However, most people have no symptoms.

-The virus commonly occurs in the kidneys, bone marrow, gastrointestinal tract, and other body tissues.
+The virus may be present in the kidneys, bone marrow, gastrointestinal tract, and other body tissues.

-The JC virus typically causes no harm.
-However, some people with the virus face a high risk of developing PML, which is a potentially life-threatening condition.
+The JC virus typically causes no harm, but some people with the virus face a high risk of developing PML, which is a potentially life threatening condition.

 PML is incurable and can have severe physical effects.
 Complications include dementia, blindness, paralysis, and seizures.